Paggylyn/Paggylyn/README.md

 - Kids under 14 DNI.
 Please.
 You guys are usually just a lot sometimes 😨

 - There's someone out there calling me an ableist over a mild disagreement.
 Buddy I have diagnosed autism, innatentive ADHD, and GAD.
 They've also drawn children making out before.
-For more info, check out their tumblr and report it: https://www.tumblr.com/sugar-sharkie .
+For more info, check out their tumblr and report it.
+Warning, you're gonna find suggestive art of TWO canonical children: https://www.tumblr.com/sugar-sharkie .

 My dearests, that are on GitHub: